source-foundry/Slice-docs/content/docs/_index.md

 Good question.
 There are several reasons why you might want to do this:

-- If you do not need the entire design space offered by a variable font, sub-spaces that cover your needs may have a **smaller file size**., sub-spaces that cover your needs may have a **smaller file size**.
+- If you do not need the entire design space offered by a variable font, sub-spaces that cover your needs may have a **smaller file size**.
 This can be important for many use cases, including web font distribution and embedding in applications.
 - The applications that you use _**might not support the variable font format**_.
 - The environment where you need to distribute fonts for use by others _**might not support the variable font format**_.
 - You might need to _**name fonts that cover unique areas of the variable design space differently**_ so that they show up as separate families in menus. (e.g., monospaced and proportionally spaced families)